crimeraaa/dst-shellbells/README.md

 ```
 > In general I'd recommend you to store your own songfiles under the `scripts/songs/My Songs` folder.
 However, if you choose to use a different folder or use a subfolder within another folder, then be sure to declare the correct folder path first.
 >
-> DST's code typically uses forward `/` slashes for filepaths.
-If you have a new folder like `scripts/songs/My Songs/Rock/` for example, then create a new table `dir["My Songs/Rock"]` without the ending forward `/` slash.
+> DST's code typically uses forward `/` slashes for filepaths because the back `\` slash is an escape character in LUA.
 >
+> If you have a new folder like `scripts/songs/My Songs/Rock/` for example, then create a new table `dir["My Songs/Rock"]`.
+The ending slash is optional as my code can adapt to if it's present or not.
+>
-> My code assumes your folder's path begins at `songs/`, and will always append a forward `/` slash at the end of your folder's path.
+> My code assumes your folder's path begins at `songs/`, so please put all your folders and files there!
 >
 > `scripts/` is not specified in the folder's path as I loop through the declared folder paths and call the `require` function.
 In DST, `require` always begins its search in the `scripts` folder.